jeturcotte/this-old-ruin/README.md

 ### `v0.1.*` BASIC GAME ENGINE
 * Establish a tic-loop daemon
   * this engine separates as a process upon instantiation
+    * Internally, one threaded process listens for player input from the socket
+      * Commands found are sent to a buffer
+    * Separately, it loops through interpretation and rendering commands
+      * Commands found in the buffer are interpreted, rejected or accepted, and rewarded
+      * Processes that influence the movement and behavior of `creatures` (to be implemented later) are calculated
+      * Processes that influence the game climate (to be implemented later) are then calculated
   * this engine responds to shutdown commands
   * provide a debug mode that reports out the engine's activities